Banska Stiavnica UNESCO World Heritage - gold mining town

 Wooden church in Hronsek is a precious historical monument, together with a wooden belfry from 1726.
-The oak pillars are decorated with carved header Ionian ornaments.
+The oak pillars have carved header Ionian ornaments.
 It has a shingle roof with three crosses and a rooster, as a Christian symbol of vigilance.

 The Roman-Catholic St James church in Levoca - main altar is the tallest of its kind in the world

-The Late Gothic wooden main altar of St James is 18.6 m tall, made of lime wood in 1507-1517 in the workshop of Master Pavol of Levoca the master himself.
+The Late Gothic wooden main altar of St James is 18.6 m tall, made of lime wood in 1507-1517 by Master Pavol of Levoca.

-Strbske Pleso - ski, tourist, and health resort next to glacial mountain lake in High Tatras
+Strbske Pleso - ski, tourist, and health resort next to a glacial mountain lake in the High Tatras

 Strbske Pleso village comprises several hotels and residential buildings.
-With extensive parking facilities and a stop on the Tatra trolley and rack railway, it is a starting point for popular hikes including the peaks Krivan and Rysy.
+With extensive parking facilities and a stop on the Tatra trolley and rack railway, it is a starting point for popular hikes, including Krivan and Rysy peaks.

-Belianska Cave - the largest and the only one open to the public in the Tatras
+Belianska Cave - the largest and the only one open to the public in the High Tatras

-The Charles Bridge - medieval bridge crossing Vltava river
+The Charles Bridge - a medieval bridge crossing the Vltava river in Prague

-Prague Castle - presentation of every architectural style of the last millennium
+Prague Castle - a presentation of every architectural style of the last millennium

-Hluboka castle - Romantic complex of european importance
+Hluboka Castle - a Romantic complex of European importance

-Originally built as King's castle.
-It has been rebuild many times and alway the inspiration came from Great Britain.
-Current appearance of the castle is according to Windsor castle.
+Originally was built as King's castle.
+It has been rebuild many times, and the inspiration always came from Great Britain.
+The current appearance of the chateau mirrors Windsor castle.

-Cesky Krumlov - outstanding example of a small Central European medieval town
+Cesky Krumlov - an outstanding example of a small Central European medieval town

-Situated on the banks of the Vltava river, the town was built around a 13th-century castle with Gothic, Renaissance and Baroque elements.
+Situated on the Vltava river banks, the town lies around a 13th-century castle with Gothic and Renaissance, and Baroque elements.
 Architectural heritage has remained intact thanks to its peaceful evolution over more than five centuries.

 Trebic town - UNESCO World Heritage

-Located in south-west Moravia, once a centre of Jewish culture in Moravia.
+Locates in southwest Moravia, once a center of Jewish culture in Moravia.
 The uniquely preserved Jewish Quarter is an example of the cohabitation between Jews and Christians in this town.

-Historic town includes square with bugher houses from 14th century and Renaissance chateau.
+The historic town includes a square with burgher houses from the 14th century and a Renaissance chateau.